Thai / ไทย

 Between people who may see the same business from different angles.

-At this stage, I am fortunate to be able to choose how I spend my time—and who I work with.
+At this stage, I feel fortunate to be able to choose how I spend my time — and who I work with.

 What matters most to me now is: